ShaharNaveh/ShaharNaveh.github.io/content/blog/painless-git-ssh-setup/index.md

   {{< /tab >}}
 {{< /tabs >}}

-## Migrating to a Different VCS Provider
+## Migrating to a Different Git Hosting Provider
 To switch providers, change the `Hostname` in the SSH config to the new provider and add a new `Host` block for it.

 All existing repositories will point to the new provider, and new repositories will work as expected.